Winston-Lin/dziganto.github.io/_posts/2017-7-28-Do-You-Even-Data-Science.md

 Run a Google search.
 You'll find loads of responses.
 In fact, you can spend an hour, an afternoon, or probably even a week engrossed in this mind numbing task.

 And it never ends.
 It seems every week there's a new post about what a data scientist is and what a data scientist is not.
-Some weeks you have to be an expert in statistics and others you have to know Scala.
+Some weeks you have to be an expert in Statistics and others you have to know Scala.
 Some weeks you have to be an expert in software development, machine learning, big data technologies, and visualization tools.
 And some weeks you have to actually know how to talk to people and clearly articulate your ideas in addition to all the other technical skills.
 Every week I read these posts, and every week I cringe.

  ## The Myth of Boxes
  ![boxes](/assets/images/boxes.jpg?raw=true){: .center-image }